anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

   record-type: uint,
   ? record-class: uint,
 )
+rdata-array = $rdata-array .within any-array any-array = [ +any ]

-rdata-array = soa / mx / srv / svcb  ; MUST be an array
+$rdata-array = soa / mx / srv / svcb
 ~~~
 {:cddl #fig:dns-standard-rr title="DNS Standard Resource Record Definition"}

 #### SOA Record Data

-The record data of RRs with record-type = 6 (SOA) MAY be expressed as an array with at least 7 entries representing the 7 parts of the SOA resource record defined in {{-dns}} in the following order:
+The record data of RRs with `record-type` = 6 (SOA) MAY be expressed as an array with at least 7 entries representing the 7 parts of the SOA resource record defined in {{-dns}} in the following order:

 - MNAME as a domain name (see {{sec:domain-names}}),
 - SERIAL as an unsigned integer,